Microsoft Project

 Microsoft Project is a project management software product, developed and sold by Microsoft.
-It is designed to assist a project manager in developing a schedule, assigning resources to tasks, tracking progress, managing the budget, and analyzing workloads.
+It is designed to assist a project manager in developing a schedule, assigning resources to tasks, tracking progress, managing budgets, and analyzing workloads.
+Microsoft Project for the web was set to retire on August 1, 2025.
+It is now a part of Microsoft Planner.

 Microsoft Project was the company's third Microsoft Windows-based application.
 Within a few years after its launch, it became the dominant PC-based project management software.
+From 2015 to 2020 it was the most popular application for project management according to Project Management Zone.

-It is part of the Microsoft Office family but has never been included in any of the Office suites.
-It is available currently as a cloud-based solution with three prices levels (Plan 1, Plan 3, or Plan 5): or as a on-premises solution with three editions (Standard, Professional, and Server).
+It is part of the Microsoft 365 family but has never been included in any of the suites of Microsoft Office or Microsoft 365.
+It is available currently as a cloud-based solution with three price levels (Plan 1, Plan 3, or Plan 5): or as a on-premises solution with three editions (Standard, Professional, and Server).
 Microsoft Project's proprietary file format is .mpp.

 Microsoft Project and Microsoft Project Server are the cornerstones of the Microsoft Office enterprise project management (EPM) product.